 Client has the opportunity to negotiate an alternative payment schedule with regard to each unsecured consumer debt.
 We will discuss alternatives to bankruptcy, including the option to negotiate an alternative payment arrangement with your creditors.
 We will discuss any potential impacts on credit reports of all alternatives that we discuss with you.
 If you should decide to enter into a Debt Management Plan (DMP) (which will be explained in the course of this session) you will be provided with fee information, separate agreement and disclosure forms.

-RethinkingDebt is obligated to promptly provide a certificate upon completion of the counseling.
+RethinkingDebt is obligated to provide certificate promptly upon completion of the Course.
+The certificate must be issued not more than one business day following completion of counseling by RethinkingDebt.
 Only after completing this session, will you be provided with a certificate that you will need should you decide to file for bankruptcy.
 The certificate is valid for 180 days from the date counseling is completed.
 There is no additional cost for the generation of your certificate.

 - Privacy Disclosure